z3bg/iris/README.md

 SignedData may optionally contain additional fields.

-Packets and identifiers are to be stored locally in a hash table (or maybe later in a DHT).
-These hashes can be referred to with magnet URIs.

-Packets are digitally signed by the entity that verifies that the message originated from the claimed sender.
+Messages are digitally signed by the entity that verifies that the message originated from the claimed sender.
 For example, this could be a website where the sender logged in with a Facebook account, or a crawler that read the sender's message from Twitter.

 Message encoding is UTF-8.